 - Having several possible escape routes in case one or more are blocked.

 - Accounting for all members of your workforce prior to, during and after evacuation to help facilitate a safe and complete evacuation.

-- Closing vents, windows, entry and shipping/receiving dock doors prior to evacuation.
-Be sure to shut off all sources of natural gas, propane or fuel oil supplies.
+- Closing vents, windows, entry and shipping/receiving dock doors prior to evacuation, as well as making sure to shut off all sources of natural gas, propane or fuel oil supplies.